brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    your class models take precedence over the delivered models from the schema extension.
-This may be necessary, if you define a pending type with pending properties (which you also use) to avoid breaks when the type is included into the core vocabulary but some properties aren't.
+This may be necessary, if you define a pending type with pending properties (which you also use) to avoid breaks when the type is included into the core section but some properties aren't.

 .. tip::
    Have a look into the `schema_virtuallocation`_ extension.
 It serves as a